The Green and the Gray: The Irish in the Confederate States of America.

 Thomas P. Lowry is no stranger to the Civil War reader.
 His previous books include

-Tarnished Eagles: The Court-Martial of Fifty Union Colonels and Lieutenant Colones, The
+Tarnished Eagles: The Court-Martial of Fifty Union Colonels and Lieutenant Colones,

-primitive by today's standards, was as complete a medical education one
+which, while primitive by today's standards, was as complete a medical education one

 could receive in the mid-nineteenth century.
 His regiment is initially assigned to the

 defense of Washington before joining McClellan's Peninsula Campaign.
 Unfortunately,

 Smith's diary covering the early part of the campaign has been lost but it picks up before

 the Seven Days Battle.
 After their ignoble retreat where McClellan saves (?) the army

 from total destruction, they are sent to Southern Virginia and caught up in the battles of

 Kingston and Goldsboro.
 Afterwards they participated in the defense of Washington

 (NC) against a force led by A. P. Hill that is ten times their size.

 Reflecting the morals of the period, Smith converses with fallen women, but does not use

 their services.
-He is also entangled in the politics of the regiment when their major accuses
+He is also entangled in the politics of the regiment when their major

-he is certified by an examining board to be eligible to hold his
+examination papers where he is certified by an examining board to be eligible to hold his

 post as Surgeon.
-For instance, he is asked, "Describe a disinfectant and describe the several classes of
+For instance, he is asked, "Describe a disinfectant and describe the

-House of Hannover succeed to the British crown? or What were the
+circumstances did the House of Hannover succeed to the British crown? or What were the

 causes of the last war with Great Britain and in what year did it take place?
 For a

 re-enactor working on his medical impression, the examination papers alone makes the

 The Rebel and the Rose